motinxyz/mern-auth/README.md

 ## Architecture

-The monorepo is structured with a clear separation of concerns:
+This project is a monorepo for a full-stack authentication service, built with a modern, scalable architecture using Node.js, Express, BullMQ, Zod, and Mongoose.
+The monorepo structure promotes code sharing, maintainability, and scalability by clearly separating concerns:

 -   `packages/core`: A central package containing all shared business logic, services, and utilities.
 -   `packages/api`: An Express-based API server that consumes the `core` package to expose authentication endpoints.
 -   `packages/worker`: A background worker process that handles asynchronous tasks like sending emails, also using the `core` package.

-This architecture allows for better code sharing, maintainability, and scalability.

 ## Getting Started